 Claire: Extended Cut is a solid horror game that won't terrify you, but most definitely make you feel uneasy.
 It's got great detail in each room though things did feel slightly repetitive after moving through many of them and it was a bit linear.
 The story is open at the end as well for you to decide a bit on how things went so that element is good.
 The multiple endings were also welcomed as that adds a bit of unique style to the way people play through the game.
 There's a fair bit of gameplay as well in the story and challenging modes to complete if that's your thing.

-Review Done on Claire: Extended Cut for Xbox One
+Claire: Extended Cut Review on Xbox One

 Review Code Provided by Hail Storm Games